kubernetes/enhancements/keps/sig-scheduling/4247-queueinghint/README.md

 are missing a bunch of machinery and tooling and can't do that now.
 -->

-No. This feature is the internal feature of the scheduler and no impact left outside the scheduler.
+No. This feature is a in-memory feature of the scheduler and thus calculations start from the beginning every time the scheduler is restarted.
 So, just upgrading it and upgrade->downgrade->upgrade are both the same.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?